ascending-llc/rst-demo/docs/source/project.rst

 Below are descriptions of the folders and files created:

 * ``adhoc`` is for experimental code during development.

 * ``main`` mimics the working folder of the _user_ of the distribution package.

 * ``tests`` is for unit tests.

 * ``src`` contains all import packages of the distribution package.
 Each import package should be a valid Python identifier.
 Change ``example_package`` to the appropriate name.

 * ``.flake8``, ``mypy.ini``, ``pytest.ini``, ``requirements-dev.txt`` are configuration files
   with some sample settings.

 * ``pyproject.toml`` is a PEP-518 compliant build system dependency file.

 * ``setup.cfg`` contain the specifications of the build process. **Its contents need manual** **editing to suit the particular project being developed**.

-   * Run ``pip install -e .`` from the project root folder to install the package to the DEV virtual environment in "editable mode".
+* Run :command:`pip install -e .` from the project root folder to install the package to the DEV virtual environment in "editable mode".
 This is essentially a hack that adds the folder ``./src`` to ``sys.path`` without explicitly manipulating ``sys.path`` in any package source code.
 Thus the package under development can be imported by its name from within any script in the ``./adhoc``, ``./main`` and ``./tests`` folder, allowing convenient testing during development.
 More importantly, the package is imported by these scripts because it appears to them as a properly installed third-party package, not because it happens to lie in the same folder as the entry-point script.
   This is an important distinction because we want the import situation in the DEV environment to be as close as possible to that of the actual users of the package.
 Putting all package source code in a separate ``src`` subfolder is why this code organization strategy is called the "src layout".

-   * To build the final distribution package, first install the "build front-end" by ``pip install build``.
+* To build the final distribution package, first install the "build front-end" by :command:`pip install build`.
-     Then run ``python -m build``.
+  Then run :command:`python -m build`.

 Installation
 ============